rosshettel/24-Clock/readme.md

 Compatailibity
 --------------

-Since **24 Clock** uses cron to run on each hour, this means it is ~~Linux and~~ Mac friendly.
+Since **24 Clock** uses cron to run on each hour, this means it is Linux and Mac friendly.
 Sorry Windows people.

-*afplay is Mac specific, so this is Mac only for now while I find a suitable alternative*
+*Since Linux doesn't have `afplay`, the script uses `mpg123` instead, either make sure you have that installed or change it to whichever player you have.
+The Linux side of things are untested.
+Thanks to [criswell](http://www.reddit.com/r/commandline/comments/10gksa/my_hourly_chime_script_that_plays_the_following/c6dawjf?context=2).*

 Installation